15 Health Warning Signs You Should Never Ignore

 Unexplained weight loss frequently indicates underlying issues that are not readily apparent.
 A good rule of thumb is the unintended loss of more than 5% of body weight over 6 to 12 months—especially if there’s been no change in diet or exercise.

 Unexplained weight loss presents in as many as 10% of primary care encounters.
-Even if you are not experiencing a loss of appetite or other digestive symptoms, this is something to get checked.
+Even without digestive symptoms, this should be checked.

 8. Ongoing Fatigue That Doesn’t Improve